za3k/za3k.com/archive/invincible.md

 | 5    | Sees my shameful naked   | trap        | or I'd be released from my curse                  |
 | 6    | Scratches the itch on my | pet         | or I'd have to assume my ultimate form            |

-### Obstacles
+### Making Obstacles (for Villains)

-1. Design a series of 4-8 obstacles for the Heroes to face.
-Don't share the obstacles with the other players.
-For each obstacle, describe it in a few words, writing it legibly on the front of an index card.
+1. Design a series of 4-8 **Obstacles** for the Heroes to face as they go through your lair.
+Each one is written on an index card.
+Don't show the Obstacles to other players.
+- Describe each Obstacle in a few words, writing it legibly on the front of an index card.
 For example, write "goblin horde".
 It could be a minion, a trap, a secret door, or anything else at all.
-Make your obstacles interesting, cool, or sexy.
-You are trying to get the players to come to your dungeon instead of one of the other Villains.
-You want to be the first Villain defeated, which only happens if players pick your obstacles.
+- Make your Obstacles interesting, cool, or sexy.
+You are trying to get the players to come to your lair, not the lair one of the other Villains, so they can defeat you.
-2. For each obstacle, assign a **Level** to the obstacle between 0 and 6, which you write secretly on the back.
-You can make any number of Obstacles with any Level, but a suggestion might be: 1, 2, 3, 4, 5.
-Your Level as the Villain is 8--you are always the final obstacle, so give yourself a card too.
+- For each Obstacle, assign a **Level** to the obstacle between 0 and 6, which you write secretly on the back.
+- You can make any number of Obstacles with any Level.
+For beginners, use 5 obstacles with these levels: 1, 2, 3, 4, 5.
+- You, the Villain, are always the final Obstacle.
+Give yourself a card too.
+Your Level is 8.
-3. For each obstacle, roll once per column, using the table below.
+2. For each Obstacle, roll its stats using the table below.
 For each column, roll a d6 and add the Level you wrote down.
 If the "Goblin Horde" was Level 1, you would roll a d6 and add 1 for each column.
 If you get "impossible" three times, reroll the obstacle.
-4. Write down the results on the back of the index card, beneath the Level. **For example, one card might say "Goblin Horde" on the front.
+3. Write down the results on the back of the index card, beneath the Level. **For example, one card might say "Goblin Horde" on the front.
 On the back, you might have written: "Level 1, Physical 2, Mental 3, Spirit 1, Loot 1, HP -1".**
+3. Get ready to describe the first obstacle in your dungeon aloud, as described below.
+4. Stack your index cards neatly, so only the front of the first Obstacle is visible to players.

 | d6 + Level | Physical Difficulty | Mental Difficulty | Spirit Difficulty | Loot                     | Failure
 |------------|---------------------|-------------------|-------------------|--------------------------|----------|